dikshant182004/Vishalk91-4/README.md

 ## 💫 About Me:
 ### <div align="center">I'm Vishal, a student, and developer from India. </div>

-- 💻 I am undergraduate student at the Indian Institute of Technology BHU (Varanasi) pursuing a Integrated Dual Degree in my second year.
+- 🧑🏻‍🎓I am undergraduate student at the Indian Institute of Technology BHU (Varanasi) pursuing a Integrated Dual Degree in my second year.

-- 🐱 I have a keen interest in Open Source and Web Development.
+- ☸️ I have a keen interest in Open Source and Web Development.

-- 🌱 I’m currently learning Astro and Golang.
+- 🔭 I’m currently learning Astro and Golang.

-- ❓ Ask me about anything related to MEVN stack and related technologies.
+- 🍀 Ask me about anything related to MEVN stack and related technologies.

 - 📫 Reach me at korada.vishal.phe22@itbhu.ac.in